COST GUIDES

 The average electric combi boiler cost for supply and installation is £3,000.

-Pros: Electric combi boilers are usually more compact, quieter, and cheaper to install than a gas boiler as there’s no gas water pipe or flue.
+Electric combi boilers are usually more compact, quieter, and cheaper to install than a gas boiler.
+They also tend to better for the environment.

 Electric combi boiler running costs